antonisgiann/optical-network-8-computers/README.md

-the program is a simulation of an optical network
+the program is a simulation of an optical network with 8 computers.The description of the network follows

 Description of the program: